dgolovin-dev/article-processing-big-numeric-arrays-in-python/index.md

 ## Load data to RAM

+First, we need to load the data.
+We'll try different approaches, and I'll show you how to reorganize your data and significantly reduce the time and RAM.

+### Load with pure Python

-At first we need to load the data.
-Let's do it using pure Python.
+ First, let's do it with pure Python.

-### Pure Python

 ```python
 {% include_relative src/p1_e1_load.py  %}